NikitaArya17/undergraduate-research-project/README.md

 My specific contributions include the section of code involved in integrating the existing code with an externally connected [Tobii Pro Nano](https://connect.tobii.com/s/products/more/discontinued/tobii-pro-nano?language=en_US) eye-tracking device, so that the program could collect gaze data recorded by the device, and use this input to decice when to present a series of images to participants.

 My contributions in this area include modifications to the `gaze_data_buffer()` function, the addition of eye-tracker calibration section in the `run()` function and a modification of the 'Fixation routine' in the `run()` function by adding a flag that will evaluate to `True` and produce the required output when the participant directs their gaze to the correct area on the screen.

+The latest version of the Psychopy software must be installed to run this code.
+Due to its specialised nature, the code cannot be run on a standard interpreter or IDE.